Deregistering a BV

 Your business bank account is always linked to your company's KVK registration.
 Check with your bank when, at the latest, you need to close the account.

-- dissolution decision.
+- Dissolution decision.
 This must contain this information:

 Report the fast-track liquidation to KVK online

 The director who is appointed custodian of books and records does this in My KVK.
 This must be a natural person.
+For a fast-track liquidation, you will need the following:

 - Your DigiD

-- scans of these documents (max 25 MB per document; file type PDF, JPG/JPEG, or BMP):
+- Scans of these documents (max 25 MB per document; file type PDF, JPG/JPEG, or BMP):

 - the balance sheet